-Vicky stared into black hole to the opening to the cave.
+Vicky stared down the black hole that served as the entrance to the cave she needed to enter.
 “One.
 Why is there a cave down here?
 Two.
-Is that water I hear gurgling away down in there?
+Is that water gurgling down there?
 Three.
-Are there squids!”
+Are there squids?”

 YES.
 YES.
 NO.

 IT IS WHERE DARK CAVERNS GO.
 THEY DO NOT BELONG ON THE FIFTH FLOOR.

 “Fine.
 What about the squids?”

 THERE ARE NO SQUIDS.

 THERE ARE NO DOCUMENTED CASES OF SQUIDS HERE.
 CHANCES OF SQUIDS IS LESS THAN ONE PERCENT.

 Vicky was still skeptical on the no squids part, “Any other surprises or unknown or anything else I should know about before I enter?”

 THERE ARE FOUR TRAPS.
 THEY HAVE BEEN DISABLED AGAINST MUCH PROTEST.

 “Good.”
 She stared at the entrance of the cave some more.
 She picked up a storm lantern and coaxed the wick to life.
 Light splashed into the cave illuminating a few paces in front of her.
 She gave the bandoleer across her shoulder a tug ensuring it was snug.
 She had her Winters Special, four single shot derringers, the Repeater, extra bolts, shells, and one rolled up welcome mat from Avera.
 Vicky was still confused as to why she had been so happy to give her one.
 It was just a mat.
 Feeling reasonably prepared, she stepped through the entrance.
 “If I’m not back out in a half hour, send the TBM after me.”